What is in this leaflet

 How much to take

-The usual dose is one tablet of Salpraz Heartburn Relief per day (every 24 hours).
+Take one Salpraz Heartburn Relief tablet per day (every 24 hours).

 How and when to take it